rastersoft/autovala/wiki/autovala.1.md

 **autovala rpm**
   Generates the metadata needed for building an **RPM** package.
 The most important part that generates are the dependencies, both for source and binary packages.

+**autovala pacman**
+  Generates the metadata needed for building a **PACMAN** package (for Arch based distros).
+The most important part that generates are the dependencies.

 **autovala valama**
   Generates a Valama project for each binary in the current project.
 This allows to use Valama to edit Autovala projects. **THIS SUPPORT IS STILL EXPERIMENTAL**.
 Don't forget to do a *refresh* before to update the Autovala project file.